Strategic Planning at Platt College

 Mission and Administrative Capacity (Mission-Driven Assessment) (Systematic Evaluation Plan Standard 1)

-Personal and Professional Development (Faculty, Staff, and Students) (Systematic Evaluation Plan Standards 2 and 3)
+Personal and Professional Development (Faculty and Staff) (Systematic Evaluation Plan Standard 2)

-Goal: Promote faculty, staff and student personal and professional development
+- Goal: Promote faculty and staff professional development

 Excellence in the Learning Process (Academic Quality in Curriculum) (Systematic Evaluation Plan Standard 4)